NVIDIA/NeMo/docs/source/asr/speaker_diarization/datasets.rst

 This setup is expected to reproduce a confusion error rate  of 1.17% on AMI test set.

 To evaluate the performance on AMI Meeting Corpus, the following instructions can help.
   - Download AMI Meeting Corpus from `AMI website <https://groups.inf.ed.ac.uk/ami/corpus/>`_.
+Choose ``Headset mix`` which has a mono wav file for each session.
   - Download the test set (whitelist) from `Pyannotate AMI test set whitelist <https://raw.githubusercontent.com/pyannote/pyannote-audio/master/tutorials/data_preparation/AMI/MixHeadset.test.lst>`_.
   - The merged RTTM file for AMI test set can be downloaded from `Pyannotate AMI test set RTTM file <https://raw.githubusercontent.com/pyannote/pyannote-audio/master/tutorials/data_preparation/AMI/MixHeadset.test.rttm>`_.
 Note that this file should be split into individual rttm files.
 Download split rttm files for AMI test set from `AMI test set split RTTM files <https://raw.githubusercontent.com/tango4j/diarization_annotation/main/AMI_corpus/test/split_rttms.tar.gz>`_.
   - Generate an input manifest file using ``<NeMo_git_root>/scripts/speaker_tasks/pathsfiles_to_manifest.py``